This page is for people once they’ve become players. To become a player, look at the joining page.

 The following things can be a little tricky and frustrating at first, so don’t feel pressured to do them until you’re really interested.
 And with all things, feel free to ask for help and more info.

-Submit Proposals - When you're ready and you have an idea, submit your own proposals!
-This is how we make the game into what we want it to be.
-Some ideas for proposals may include fixing broken things, clarifying things, improving the balance of game mechanics, adding or removing mechanics, or trying to sneak loopholes into the rules.
-Be careful with the last one, if it's all you do people will be suspcious of all of your actions.
-Ask for advice on how to make your proposals more solid.
-When you're ready, send your proposal to agora-business with the statement "I submit the following proposal: [proposal]".
+Submit proposals.
+When you are ready and have an idea, submit your own proposals!
+This is how we shape the game into what we want it to be.
+You could try to fix something broken, clarify something confusing, or even sneak a loophole into the rules.
+(Be careful with that last one&emdash;if it’s all you do, people will start getting suspicious.)
+You can ask for advice on how to improve your proposals in Agora-Discussion or any Foreign fora.
+When you’re ready, send your proposal to Agora-Business with the statement “I submit the following proposal: [proposal]”.

-Run for Office - Agora is maintained by Officers, who keep the game information up to date and perform regular game actions to keep everything running.
+Run for office.
+Agora is maintained by Officers, who keep the game information up to date and perform regular game actions to keep everything running.
 Officers often get small benefits for their work, but are largely doing so out of love of the game and wanting to share the workload.
-If you see an unfilled spot, or someone struggling to fill multiple offices at once, don't be afraid to jump in.
+If you see an unfilled spot, or someone struggling to fill multiple offices at once, don’t be afraid to jump in.